Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/windows_install_start_here/windows_install_start_here/Specific_system_functions/File_management_functions.md

     files

-Transfer CFT treats this type of file as a series of text lines each separated by the pre-defined control code sequence CR-LF (0x0D – 0x0A).
+Transfer CFT treats this type of file as a series of text lines each separated by the pre- defined control code sequence CR- LF (0x0D – 0x0A).
 This type of file may or may not end in the binary code 0x5A (ctrl Z) For all Transfer CFTs, a text file is characterized by the letter "B".